mattpetty/mattpetty.github.io/content/posts/03_python_ipaddress_module/index.md

 (notice that many of the returned addresses are actually IPv4Address objects!)

-Also, by using *IPv4Address* and *IPv4Network* objects together, it enables the ability to quickly determine if a given address is part of a given subnet:
+Also, using *IPv4Address* and *IPv4Network* objects together enables the ability to quickly determine if a given address is part of a given subnet:

 ```python
 >>> ipaddress.IPv4Address("192.0.2.42") in ipaddress.IPv4Network("192.0.2.0/24")